TheStingerX/Ilaria-Upscaler/README.md

 ## 🌟 Features 🌟

-Ilaria RVC offers a range of features, including:
+Ilaria Upscaler offers a range of features, including:

 - 🖼️ **Image Upscaling and Restoration**:
 Ilaria Upscaler uses the RealESRGANer class from the realesrgan module to upscale and restore images.